numpy/numpy/doc/source/reference/c-api/array.rst

         NpyAuxData **out_auxdata, NPY_ARRAYMETHOD_FLAGS *out_flags)

     If defined, sets a custom sorting function for the DType for each of the sort kinds numpy implements.
+Currently, sorts are always descending and always use nulls to the end, but this must be checked in the implementation.
 Returns 0 on success.

 .. c:macro:: NPY_DT_get_argsort_function